gofynd/fdk-client-golang/documentation/APPLICATION.md

-A Collection allows you to organize your products into hierarchical groups.
-For example, a dress might be in the category _Clothing_, the individual product might also be in the collection _Summer_.
-On successful request, returns all the collections`
+Collections are a great way to organize your products and can improve the ability for customers to find items quickly and efficiently.

 *Success Response:*

-List of collections.
-See example below or refer `GetCollectionListingResponse` for details
+Success.
+Returns a list of collections.
+Check the example shown below or refer `GetCollectionListingResponse` for more details.

 Schema: `GetCollectionListingResponse`